w.tables: Tables

 • full_name – str Full name of the table.

-• include_browse – bool (optional) Whether to include tables in the response for which the principal can only access selective metadata for
+• include_browse – bool (optional) Whether to include tables in the response for which the principal can only access selective metadata for.

 • include_delta_metadata – bool (optional) Whether delta metadata should be included in the response.